getmoto/moto/docs/docs/getting_started.rst

         assert body == "is awesome"

-Context manager
+Context Manager
 ~~~~~~~~~~~~~~~

-Same as the Decorator, every call inside the ``with`` statement is mocked out.
+The context manager works similarly to the decorator, with all calls inside the ``with`` statement being mocked.

 .. sourcecode:: python